The Imperial Jungle Adventure to Machu Picchu

 There are additional items you can include in this trip.
 Below is a quick list of prices.

-Once your booking has been confirmed we guarantee the price will not increase, whatever the circumstances.
-Before booking please ensure you have read our important tour pricing information
+Once your booking has been confirmed, we guarantee the price won’t increase, whatever the circumstances.
+So please, before booking, ensure you’ve read all our important tour information.